adobe/aio-theme/README.md

 * [Adobe Analytics GitHub Repo](https://github.com/AdobeDocs/analytics-2.0-apis)
 ```

-*Use `slots` to identify the markdown content to be used by the Resources List.*
+Use `slots` to identify the markdown content:

+* `heading` (required)
+* `links` (required)

-### Writing a Discover Block
+#### Discover Block

-A Discover Block is a section of content that can be used to emphasize certain areas of the page.
-Multiple Discover Blocks can be displayed in a row.
+A Discover Block is a section of content that can be used to highlight certain areas of a Documentation overview page.
+There can be multiple Discover Blocks in a row.
+Discover Blocks can be illustrated but only one illustration per row is allowed.

 **Single Discover Block**
 ```